jmjry/feed/README.md

  ## Credits:

  * To ensure my CSS code was formatted correctly, I ran it through a formatter which can be found here: [CSS Code Formatter](https://www.freeformatter.com/css-beautifier.html#ad-output)
+ * To ensure my HTML code was formatted correctly, I ran it through a formatter which can be found here: [HTML Code Formatter](https://www.freeformatter.com/html-formatter.html)

 ### Content